-Regular safety meetings provide businesses with the change to combat complacency, reminding staff members that safety is always a top priority.
-But keeping safety meetings engaging and informative can become challenging, especially if you have been conducting them for quite some time.
+Regular safety meetings provide businesses with a tool to help combat complacency and remind the workforce that safety is always a core value.
+But, keeping safety meetings engaging and informative can become challenging, especially if you have been conducting them for quite some time.

-So, what safety meetings topics can companies introduce to keep their employees informed and interested?
+So, what topics can companies introduce to keep their employees informed and interested?
 We will be providing some of our most-recommended safety topic ideas in this post.

 Carbon Monoxide Awareness

 Carbon monoxide is a silent killer.
 The toxic, undetectable gas is not visible to the eye and has no smell— making it extremely difficult to notice in the event of a leak.
 There are many ways carbon monoxide can be brought into the workplace.
 Gas powered generators, furnaces, boilers and vehicles all produce carbon monoxide and can quickly become dangerous if proper ventilation is not used.
-And since 5 percent of all carbon monoxide fatalities occur at work, this is a safety meeting conversation that should not be overlooked.
+And since 430 people die in the U.S. from accidental carbon monoxide poisoning, this is a safety meeting conversation that should not be overlooked.

 Many businesses require their team members to drive, whether it’s using company vehicles or the employee’s personal vehicle.
 Unfortunately, this can be a major safety hazard, as distracted driving is incredibly common in today’s world.
-Cell phones are the leading contributor, with 14 percent of all fatal crashes in the United States involving cell phone usage.
+In 2016, nine percent of fatal crashes in the United States were reported as distraction-affected crashes.
 Speaking with your employees about distracted driving policies is crucial for reducing the risk of collisions and protecting both your staff and the general public.

 Violence in the Workplace

-All employees have the right to safe working conditions and this includes the absence of toxic biological agents like mold.
+All employees have the right to a safe and healthy working environment and this includes the absence of toxic bio agents like mold.
 Employees with respiratory conditions like asthma, chest infections, or allergies are at an increased risk of falling ill when exposed to mold in the workplace.
 By including mold in your safety topics for meetings, you can ensure that your employees are aware that they can refuse to work if mold is present, and communicate your company’s control and clean-up procedures.

-This is one of the most forgotten safety meeting topics.
-Employees across numerous industries are often exposed to high temperatures, from cooks and kitchen staff to roofers, landscapers, or boiler welders.
-These working conditions can lead to all sorts of hazardous situations, including fainting, heat stroke, or skin reactions.
+This is a common toolbox talk.
+Employees across numerous industries are often exposed to high temperatures, from cooks and kitchen staff to roofers, landscapers, or welders.
+These working conditions can lead to all sorts of hazardous situations, including fainting, heat stress/stroke, or death.
 Employers should always check the heat index to ensure their workers are operating in a safe environment, and of course, use this as a safety moment for meetings.

-Many employers put a dress code in place to ensure that their team members look professional and appropriate.
-But it’s important not to forget that dress codes are also necessary for safety purposes.
+Many employers put a dress code in place to ensure that their team members present a professional appearance.
+It’s important not to forget that dress codes are also necessary for safety purposes.
 Loose-fitting clothing, or clothing that does not fully protect the skin, can put employees at risk.
 By making this one of your safety topic ideas, you can ensure that your workers understand how the clothing they wear to work can impact their safety, and discuss any policies you have in place.

 When a workplace accident occurs, it’s imperative that the incident is properly documented.
 This allows the employer to accurately track safety performance and address safety concerns more effectively.
-Filing safety reports is also a legal requirement and can result in serious repercussions for businesses if not adhered to.
+Filing safety reports is an industry best practice and can result in serious repercussions for businesses if not adhered to.
 No matter how tedious completing paperwork may be, it is in the best interest of both workers and employers to ensure the appropriate bases are covered.

-Did you know that Monday is the most dangerous day of the week for workplace accidents?
-This has been contributed to the fact that safety is a routine.
-When workers return from days off or a vacation, it takes a while for their minds to adapt to the procedures and policies they typically follow.
-Thus, it’s more likely they will overlook a potential hazard or make a mistake they normally would avoid.
-Discussing this with your employees can remind them to be extra vigilant when returning to work, making it no-brainer when considering good safety meeting topics.
+When workers return from days off or a vacation or when workers are dreaming of their impending vacation or time off, it has the potential to take their minds off work and they can become distracted.
+When this happens, they are more likely to overlook a potential hazard or make a mistake they normally wouldn’t.
+Discussing this with your employees can remind them to be extra vigilant when returning to work or before going on vacation, making this a no-brainer when considering good safety meeting topics.

 The Pressure to Work Faster